-• Yourself and your partner.

-- Your children or your partner's children, if they are aged under 25 and have lived with you permanently.
+- Yourself and your partner. - Your children or your partner's children, if they are aged under 25 and have lived with you permanently. - Carer, if you require overnight waking carers as assessed by Adult Care Services.
+Evidence must be provided and agreed by the Council that this is needed.
+In these instances, Flexi Care will be considered in the first instance to satisfy an applicant's housing and care needs.

-- Your carer (care worker) who has been assessed by Social Care & Health as required to provide overnight care or supervision.
-(Evidence must be provided).

-- Dependent children (under 18) joining the household, where it can be proved that the applicant is the sole legal guardian, will be considered as part of the household if they have lived as part of the family for a minimum of 12 months.
+- Dependent children (under 18) joining the household, where it can be proved that the applicant is the sole legal guardian, will be considered as part of the household if they have lived as part of the family for a minimum of 12 months and the child has not been removed out of suitable accommodation where it would be reasonably expected that the child could continue to reside.
+Where there has been an involvement of Children's Social Services the Council can exercise its right to waive this period.

 - Dependent adult relatives who have joined the household because they are unable to live independently may be considered as part of the household.
 This will generally be because of age, disability or for medical reasons.
-Such cases will need to be referred to the Council's Independent Medical Adviser and/or the Council's Housing Review Panel.
+Such cases may be referred to the Council's independent medical adviser and/or the Council's Housing Review Panel.
+In these instances, Flexi Care will be considered in the first instance to satisfy an applicant's housing and care needs.

 - Immediate family does not include you or your partner's

-- parents,
+- parents or step parents,

 - grandparents,

-- brothers,
+- brothers or step brothers,

-- sisters,
+- sisters or step sisters,

 - aunts,

-- uncles,
+- uncles.

 - grandchildren,

 - nieces,

 - nephews,

 - cousins,

-- friends,
+- friends.

 - lodgers